Car Dealers: Marketing ideas to win the moments that matter

 In the example found in the article mentioned earlier, the car buyer made 139 different Google searches over a three-month period before making a final purchase decision.

 Google and other search engines play a pivotal role in the initial “Which car is best for me?” moment.

-Traditionally, the manufacturer fulfills this information gap for the buyer.
+Traditionally, the manufacturer fulfils this information gap for the buyer.
 This is supported by statistics uncovered by Google’s study citing “manufacturer interactions” as being the most significant touchpoint throughout the buyer journey.

 Again, this is an opportunity to be the first dealership to establish trust with the car buyer by getting on their radar at step one of the buying process.
-Once trust is established, it becomes easy to nurture them right through to step five and completely eliminate your competitors.
+Once you develop trust, it becomes easy to nurture them right through to step five and eliminate your competitors.

-The typical search objectives for auto dealers are to be present when the car buyer is at the “Where should I buy it?” and “Am I getting a deal?” stages.
+The common search objectives for auto dealers are to be present when the car buyer is at the “Where should I buy it?” and “Am I getting a deal?” stages.

 This space is highly competitive, so you need to be on your game.